Lenny4411/LinuxInit/README.md

-# InitSec Terminal
+# LinuxI it Terminal

-**InitSec Terminal** is a beginner-friendly, browser-based fake Linux terminal to teach cybersecurity, command-line basics, and hacker culture in a safe and fun way.
+**LinuxInit Terminal** is a beginner-friendly, browser-based fake Linux terminal to teach cybersecurity, command-line basics, and hacker culture in a safe and fun way.
 This is part of the InitSec project by Hack Club, designed to introduce young learners to real-world tools in an interactive way.

 ## 🛠️ Getting Started (Local)